 He is also the founder of Georgetown Golden Girls, a home for independent senior ladies.

-Since first opening, Jane has been a vital member of Georgetown Living.
-She brings a wide array of Alzheimer’s care expertise to our community.
+Since first opening, Jane has been a vital member of Georgetown Living as the second employee ever hired.
+She has been with us for 10+ years!
+Jane brings a wide array of Alzheimer’s care expertise to our community.
 She is a very compassionate person who is entirely dedicated to dementia care.
 She was the personal caregiver for a family member with dementia for 10 years and learned first hand many of the struggles that family caregivers go through.
 This experience, along with skills obtained from being the proprietor of a successful family business, lead her into the dementia care industry.
 Jane understands Alzheimer’s care from both the family member side as well as from the service oriented business side.
 This gives her keen insights for assisting families facing tough decisions related to dementia care.
-Jane is a duel citizen of the U.S. and France, loves cooking and enjoys spending time with her husband and two children.
+Jane is a dual citizen of the U.S. and France, loves cooking and enjoys spending time with her husband, two children and granddaughter.

 Dr. Hu is an active staff member at Memorial Hermann Memorial City Medical Center, Houston, Texas.
 Her specialty includes that of critical care medicine, cardiology and infectious disease services.
 She is an associate clinical faculty member at the University of Houston College of Pharmacy, and is an active preceptor of pharmacy student interns and Memorial Hermann residents.
 Dr. Hu’s current research portfolio includes the perioperative management of cardiovascular surgery patients, Human Immunodeficiency Virus/ Acquired Immunodeficiency Syndrome (HIV/AIDS) therapy in underdeveloped countries, and the usage of vitamin supplementation in conjuction with anti-parasitic therapy for children in third world countries.
 Dr. Hu serves on the board of directors at the National Council of Certified Dementia Practitioners (NCCDP).